PCOM’s Diversity and Inclusion Efforts Recognized

 “As an institution, PCOM is steadfast in its commitment to embedding DEI into every

-facet of what we do,” said Marcine Pickron-Davis, PhD, chief diversity and community relations officer.
-“The diversity of our campus community
+facet of what we do,” said Marcine Pickron-Davis, PhD, chief diversity and community

-is one of our greatest strengths and building on that strength will continue to be
+and building on that strength will continue to be one of our top priorities as we

-one of our top priorities as we move toward the future.”
+move toward the future.”

-INSIGHT Into Diversity magazine selected PCOM for its strong commitment to diversity, equity and inclusion and its numerous programs supporting these efforts.
-Notable accomplishments include the African American and
+INSIGHT Into Diversity magazine selected PCOM for its strong commitment to diversity, equity and inclusion and

-Hispanic Male Undergraduate Research Initiative, a partnership between PCOM and Cabrini
+African American and Hispanic Male Undergraduate Research Initiative, a partnership

-University, which offers research opportunities for African American and Hispanic
+between PCOM and Cabrini University, which offers research opportunities for African

-and engage multiple students.
+initiatives and engage multiple students.

 “The Health Professions HEED Award process consists of a comprehensive and rigorous